ChngYuanLongRandy/demo_deploy/README.md

    >localhost:8501

-### Running optional tests

 ------------------------------
 ## Description of logical steps flow of pipeline
 ------------------------------

 [Back to content page](#contents)

-I imagine the user would like to test the application first.
-After that they might want to train the model on the data.

-They may do both using the package tox to test the application.
+I imagine the user would like to test the application first to make sure that everything is working.
+After that they might want to train the model on the data, or they may wish to use linting tools to assist in cleaning or spotting issues with the code.
+They may do all using the package tox.

+### Training Data

+> Train -> Ingest Data -> Preprocessing -> Train Pipeline -> Score -> Output Results

+Say they train the pipeline, the pipeline.py will call on config.py for variables, pipeline.py for the loading of pipeline, datamanager.py for loading and preprocessing of the data.
+The pipeline.py will train the pipeline on the data, score it and generate a txt file for the user to view the results.

+This deployment is done in streamlit and all of the variables are stored in config.py in the config folder save for the default values.
+This goes with all of the other variables like pathing on so on.
+If they have any configuration to be done they can tweak them in the config.py file.

 After that they can run the application.
-The application will then start by

-Train -> Ingest Data -> Preprocessing ->
+The main.py contains the

 ------------------------------